-These places are sponsored by the Northern Territory Government.
-From 2016, these places are associated with a four year Return of Service Obligation (ROSO) in the NT after graduation.
+Northern Territory Government bonded medical places may be available and are associated with a four year Return of Service Obligation (ROSO) in the NT after graduation.

 Preference is given to students who are NT residents and Indigenous Territorians.
 Other Australians may apply and will be considered if there are insufficient numbers of eligible NT and/or Indigenous applicants.

 A NT resident is defined as a person who, at the time of commencement of the medical course, is an Australian citizen or permanent resident and who has: